CDC Vouchers 2026: Claim $500 June Vouchers, Use at NTUC and Check Expiry

 1. What is in your CDC Vouchers 2026

 The CDC Vouchers Scheme is run by the five Community Development Councils (CDCs) and funded by the government to help households with daily expenses.
-The 2026 tranche was released on 2 January 2026 and runs until 31 December 2026.
+In 2026 there are two tranches: $300 released on 2 January 2026, and $500 released on 11 June 2026 after the second tranche was brought forward from January 2027.

 Here is what your household actually gets:

-• $150 supermarket vouchers - usable at NTUC FairPrice, Cold Storage, Giant, Sheng Siong, Prime, U Stars, Scarlett and other participating supermarkets
+- $250 supermarket vouchers from the June 2026 tranche - usable at NTUC FairPrice, Cold Storage, Giant, Sheng Siong, Prime, U Stars, Scarlett and other participating supermarkets

-• $150 hawker and heartland merchant vouchers - usable at participating hawker stalls, coffee shops, heartland shops, salons, optical stores and more
+- $250 hawker and heartland merchant vouchers from the June 2026 tranche - usable at participating hawker stalls, coffee shops, heartland shops, salons, optical stores and more

 2. Who is eligible (and who is not)